 Long-lived assets, including property and equipment and intangible assets, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Events relating to recoverability may include significant unfavorable changes in business conditions, recurring losses, or a significant decline in forecasted operating results over an extended period of time.
-We evaluate the recoverability of long-lived assets based on forecasted undiscounted cash flows.
+We evaluate the recoverability of longlived assets based on forecasted undiscounted cash flows.
+No impairment charges for long-lived assets were recorded in 2018, 2017, or 2016.